 However, the two set of worlds are in fact exceedingly different as:

 - Economic prosperity across nations has improved the dignity of life.
 Today, you’ve a reasonable chance of living a quality life & a far greater probability of not dying in some gory war- zone.
-Empirically,
+Empirically, violent conflicts have subsided over the years.

 - Most of the nations today have some sort of ‘Rule of Law’ which guarantees that citizens shall be governed by law instead of arbitrary fiats of government officials & despotic rulers.
 This guarantees each individual a reasonably ‘fair’ chance for justice.
 Surely, if ‘barbarism’ were the new norm then we’d have already digressed to things far more capricious.